-Reliance on the Investment Manager.
-Limited Partners must rely entirely on the discretion of the Investment Manager, with respect to the terms of the Investment Agreements to be entered into with Resource Companies.
-Limited Partners must also rely entirely on the discretion of the Investment Manager in determining the composition of each Portfolio and whether to dispose of securities (including Flow-Through Shares) comprising each Portfolio and reinvestment of the proceeds from such dispositions.
-Flow-Through Shares generally will be issued to the Partnership at prices greater than the market prices of comparable ordinary common shares not qualifying as Flow-Through Shares, and Limited Partners must rely entirely on the discretion of the Investment Manager in negotiating the pricing of those securities.
-Limited Partners must rely entirely on the knowledge and expertise of the Investment Manager.
-The board of directors of the Investment Manager, and, therefore, management of the Investment Manager, may be changed at any time.
-Those who are not willing to rely on the discretion and judgment of the Investment Manager should not subscribe for Units.
+Reliance on the Portfolio Manager.
+Limited Partners must rely entirely on the discretion of the Portfolio Manager, with respect to the terms of the Investment Agreements to be entered into with Resource Companies.
+Limited Partners must also rely entirely on the discretion of the Portfolio Manager in determining the composition of each Portfolio and whether to dispose of securities (including Flow-Through Shares) comprising each Portfolio and reinvestment of the proceeds from such dispositions.
+Flow-Through Shares generally will be issued to the Partnership at prices greater than the market prices of comparable ordinary common shares not qualifying as Flow-Through Shares, and Limited Partners must rely entirely on the discretion of the Portfolio Manager in negotiating the pricing of those securities.
+Limited Partners must rely entirely on the knowledge and expertise of the Portfolio Manager, may be changed at any time.
+Those who are not willing to rely on the discretion and judgment of the Portfolio Manager should not subscribe for Units.